sehlceris/jslab/reference/angular/angular-basic.md

 ### What is the Difference Between a Subject and BehaviorSubject?

-`Subject` is a class in Angular that behaves like an event bus.
+`Subject` is a `RxJS` class that behaves like an event bus.
 Subjects can be subscribed to like a regular observable.

 ```typescript
 const s = new Subject();